pascaliske/ngx-sentry/README.md

 Required: `false`<br>
 Default: `null`

-Use a blacklist to filter the intercepted HTTP requests.
+Use a blacklist of HTTP status codes to filter the intercepted HTTP requests.
+All responses with blacklisted status codes will be skipped.

 ## License